software-students-fall2024/4-containers-ballincat43/README.md

 ```

 ### Using the App
 The app will start off at the login page.
 You can choose to create your own account, in which you need to create a username and password, or you can sign in using this premade account: `username = bob123 | password = test`.
 Logging in will take you to the user home menu, from where you can use the app's features.
 To start, hit the start record button, then the stop record button.
 Note that it may take some time to process your speech.
 To ensure a smooth experience, try to use Google Chrome as your web browser.
+While you do not need any starter data for the database, if you would like to reset your recorded data, simply click the clear button after going to the stats page.

 ### Closing the App
 To close the app, run the following docker command in your terminal: